How Lack Of Sleep Can Play Hormone Havoc

 5. Get night sweats under control

-These seriously disrupt your sleep so use bioidentical natural progesterone to rebalance if you have oestrogen dominance, and if they are severe then consider a combined cream of progesterone and oestrogen as this can be more effective for severe symptoms.
+However, if they are severe then consider a combined cream of progesterone and oestrogen as this can be more effective for such symptoms not responding fully to progesterone alone.

 6. Herbal helpers

-Lavender oil in your bath, or a few drops on the pillow, or a room spray can all help.
 If your sleep issues relate to anxiety then again progesterone is a good relaxant, and so are essential oils like lavender or flower essences that can help calm you down.

 Helpful information:

 Insomnia and disturbed sleep can strike at the best of times.
-But getting a good night’s sleep during the menopause is often harder still so perhaps you would benefit a slightly higher progesterone dose at night, and also from Wellsprings Sleep Capsules.
+But getting a good night’s sleep during the menopause is often harder still so perhaps you would benefit from using a slightly higher progesterone dose at night, and also from Wellsprings Sleep Capsules.

 They are designed to help you drift off more easily and get a restful and refreshing night’s sleep with a combination of four carefully blended ingredients: L-Tryptophan, L-Theanine, Lemon Balm and Magnesium.